MyScript/interactive-ink-examples-android/README.md

 3. Copy this certificate to `GetStarted/src/main/java/com/myscript/certificate/MyCertificate.java` and `Demo/src/main/java/com/myscript/certificate/MyCertificate.java`

-The first time you open the project in Android Studio a "Android Gradle Plugin Update Recommended" popup will show asking you to upgrade to Android Gradle Plugin 3.0.1 and Gradle 4.1.
-Choose "Don't remind me again for this project" otherwise the gradle build will fail.

 ## Building your own integration

 This repository provides you with a ready-to-use reference implementation of the Android integration part, covering aspects like ink capture and rendering.
 It is located in `UIReferenceImplementation` directory and can be simply added to your project by referencing it in your `settings.gradle`.

 ## Documentation

-A complete guide is available on [MyScript Developer website](https://developer.myscript.com/docs/interactive-ink/1.0/android/).
+A complete guide is available on [MyScript Developer website](https://developer.myscript.com/docs/interactive-ink/latest/android/).

 The API Reference is available directly in Android Studio once the dependencies are downloaded.